-Have you ever heard of the term “emotional imbalance?”
-Emotional imbalances happen when you can’t cope with life in an effective and reasonable manner.
-It might feel like your heart and mind are constantly at war with each other.
-It’s possible that your imbalance is due to an underlying mental health disorder like depression or anxiety.
-Or it could just mean that you have a harder time controlling your emotions and need to learn new coping strategies.
+It’s possible an emotional imbalance is due to an underlying mental health disorder, like depression or anxiety.
+Or it could mean you have a harder time controlling your emotions and need to learn new coping strategies.

 People who struggle with emotional imbalance often experience symptoms like stomach aches, tense muscles, trouble sleeping, and irritability.
 While it can be difficult to live with an imbalance, this is not a fixed state.
 With the right type of mental health treatment, you can achieve emotional balance and end the internal struggle.

 Emotional Imbalance: Why Do I Get So Emotional?

 Some people are naturally more emotional than others.
 But even within ourselves, we have days that are more trying than others.
-This could be due to a number of reasons, including stress, diet, hormonal changes, and underlying health conditions.
+This could be due to many reasons, including stress, diet, hormonal changes, and underlying health conditions.

 Humans are emotional creatures!
-But if you feel that you’ve been more emotional than usual, it’s possible that you have one of these things going on:
+But if you feel that you’ve been more emotional than usual, it’s possible you have one of these things going on:

 - Lack of sleep.
 Not getting enough rest can lead to trouble concentrating, a weakened immune system, and mood changes.
 Try getting more sleep to think clearly and balance out your emotions.

 - Lack of exercise.
 Exercise has a huge impact on your mood and emotional well-being.
 Being active also boosts feel-good chemicals in the brain.
 Be sure to spend around 30 minutes a day exercising.

 - Unhealthy diet.
 You are what you eat!
-It’s possible that your diet is to blame for your mood swings.
+It’s possible your diet is to blame for your mood swings.
 Avoid processed, fatty and fast foods, as well as sugar and simple carbohydrates.
-Also, some vitamin deficiencies can affect emotional regulation.
+Some vitamin deficiencies can also affect emotional regulation.